Skip to content

 Footwear (shoe) impressions

-Footwear impressions are the most common track-mark evidence in Indian urban crime scenes, and the syllabus tests them through a clean class-versus-individual framing.
+Footwear impressions are among the most common track-mark evidence recovered from Indian urban crime scenes.

 Class characteristics come from the manufacturer's mould: brand, model, size, sole pattern.
 A Bata, Action, Liberty or Relaxo shoe has a tread that is identical across every unit made from that mould.
 Reference databases like SoleMate and the FBI's Forensic Sole Print collection list known tread patterns by manufacturer; CFSL Chandigarh's footwear and tyre division maintains the Indian regional equivalent.